Bau (goddess): Later attestations

 Kings from the dynasty of Isin, in particular Ishme-Dagan, showed interest in the cult of Bau, though she was not introduced to the pantheon of Isin itself, and in documents from it she only appears in theophoric names.
 Evidence for the worship of Bau from the Old Babylonian period is scarce.
 In Ur she is only attested near its end, always in association with Nergal.
 While the original Lagashite cult of Bau declined alongside the city (a situation analogous to that of Ningirsu as an independent deity, as well as other southern deities such as Shara and Nanshe), she continued to be worshiped in Kish in northern Babylonia.
 Old Babylonian evidence for the presence of her worshipers in this city includes a record from the reign of Ammi-Ditana which mentions a woman serving as a courtyard purifier (kisalluḫḫatum) of this goddess, and a seal from Hammurabi's time whose owner referred to herself as a servant of Zababa and Bau.
 She remained a major goddess of that city as late as the Neo-Babylonian period.
 An inscription from the reign of Nebuchadnezzar II mentions the rebuilding of the local temple Edubba for both the city god, Zababa, and for Bau.
 A cella dedicated to her bore the name Egalgasu, which originally referred to her shrine in Girsu.

-Elsewhere in the Middle Babylonian period and beyond, Bau retained a degree of popularity, and next to Ishtar and Gula was the most commonly invoked goddess in theophoric names.
-One historically notable bearer of such a name was Bau-asītu, a daughter of Nebuchadnezzar II.
+Elsewhere in the Middle Babylonian period and beyond, Bau retained a degree of popularity, and next to Ishtar and Gula she was the most commonly invoked goddess in theophoric names.
+One historically notable example is Bau-asītu, a daughter of Nebuchadnezzar II.
 In Babylon, "Bau of Kish" was celebrated during certain festivals in the temple of Gula.
-According to Andrew R. George, the temple Eulšarmešudu, "house of jubilation and perfect me," possibly located in Der and known from an unpublished hymn, might have been dedicated to Bau.
-Her cult is also attested in Assyria, and she had a temple in which she was worshiped alongside Zababa in Assur.
+According to Andrew R. George, the temple Eulšarmešudu, "house of jubilation and perfect me", possibly located in Der and known from an unpublished hymn, might have been dedicated to Bau.
+Her cult is also attested in Assyria, and a temple dedicated jointly to her and Zababa existed in Assur.

 While Bau was not yet worshiped in Uruk in the Neo-Babylonian period, she is mentioned in a text describing the procession of deities who took part in the akītu festival which was celebrated in this city in the Seleucid period.
 She also occurs in a single theophoric name from this location.